SymfonyCasts/vue/sfcasts/ep1/filtering-products.md

 # Filtering Products

-Coming soon...

-All right.
-So we have `products` and we have `searchTerm`.
-Let's update the `searchTerm` when we get an event from `search-bar`.
+Ok: we have `products` and `searchTerm` data.
+Let's *update* that `searchTerm` when the `search-bar` component tells us it's changed.

 ## Listen to `search-products` Event in Catalog

-Remember we're dispatching
-an event called `search-products`.
-Go up to your `search-bar` up in `Catalog`'s template and say `@search-products=""`.
-Set it to `onSearchProducts`, which is a method that we now need to create.
+Remember, in that component, we're dispatching an event called `search-products`.
+In `Catalog`, up in the template, find the `<search-bar` element and add `@search-products="onSearchProducts"`, which is a method that we now need to create.

-Down here at the bottom, I'll add `methods: {}` and then `onSearchProducts()`.
+Down in the code, do it: add `methods: {}` and then `onSearchProducts()`.
-Since this method is going to be called when an event is dispatched, it is going to get an `event` argument *kind of* like normal JavaScript, and because when we dispatch the event, we added a `term` key, we can use that here!
-So we can say `this.searchTerm = event.term`, and that should be enough to do it.
+Since this method is going to be called when an event is dispatched, it will receive an `event` argument.
+And because, when we dispatched the event, we added a `term` key, we can use that here!
+We can say `this.searchTerm = event.term`.

 ## Check it in Vue Dev Tools

-Let's just check our work over here.
-If I type in `disc` there, of course the `search-bar` search term updates.
-But if we look on `catalog`, the search term has *also* updated there!
-Perfect!
+Let's go check it out!
+Back on the dev tools... if I type `disc` there, of course `SearchBar` `searchTerm` updates.
+But if we look in `Catalog`, the search term *also* updated here!
+Yes!

 ## Finally Filter our Products

-The *last* thing we need to do is actually filter the products list.
-If you scroll up little bit, to render the products, we actually pass them into the `<product-lis>` component.
-Right now we're always passing in *all* of the products.
-What we really want this to be now is just a subset of those products.
+Now we can *finally* filter the product list.
+Scroll up to the template.
+To render the products, we pass them into the
+`<product-list>` component.
+Right now we're passing in *all* of the products.
+But when there is a `searchTerm` we *now* want this to be a *subset*.

+This is, yet again, a situation where we need to run some code and make a new variable available in the template In other words, it's computed property time!
+In preparation, pass `filteredProducts` to `product-list`.

-This is a *perfect* situation for using a computed property.
-Let's change this to `filteredProducts`.
-I'll copy that name.
-Go down and above `created`, say, `computed: {}`, `filteredProducts()`.
-Inside that function, say `if (!this.searchTerm)`, then we're going to return `this.products`.
-Just the normal array of products.
+Copy that name.
+Go down and, above `created`, add `computed` with `filteredProducts()`.
+Inside that function, `if (!this.searchTerm)`, then we can just return `this.products`: the normal array of products.

-If there *is* a search term, what we can do is return `this.products.filter()` and pass that a call back.
-We'll use an arrow function that will take the individual product as we're looping over it and I'm going to introduce a kind of *shortcut* syntax here.
-Because I didn't do a curly brace -I just did parentheses here- this means we're just returning whatever is inside.
-So here, I'm going to say `product.name.toLowerCase().includes(this.searchTerm.toLowerCase())`.
+But if there *is* a search term, return `this.products.filter()` and pass that an arrow function with a `product` argument.
+I'm going to use the *super* hipster shortcut syntax: because I don't have any curly braces - just parentheses here - this has an implied `return` statement.
+So, return `product.name.toLowerCase().includes(this.searchTerm.toLowerCase())`.

-There we go.
-Basically it's going to loop over all the products and for each product, if `product.name.toLowerCase()` includes `this.searchTerm.toLowerCase()` then it's going to be included in the new array that gets returned from here.
+Basically, loop over all the products and if product name includes the search term, add that product to a new array and return it.
-Just some JavaScript magic!

 ## Try it in the browser!

-If we go over now...
-You can see that right now we have the full list of office supplies.
-If I type in `disk`...
-Yes!
-It just gives one!
-Try `dis`...
+Let's try it!
+Over in the browser, this is the *full* list of office supplies.
+If I type in `disk`... yes!
+It shows just one!
+Try `dis`... and I love it!
-"Disappearing ink pens"...
-It works perfectly!

-The only problem with this, as fast and cool as this is, is that this won't work well with sites where our list is paginated!
-We would just be filtering through a single page of products!
-Or what if we wanted the search to *also* be performed in database fields that are *not* shown in this list?
-While we don't *have* this problem now, it would be really cool if we could just get results form the server!
+But... as cool and fast as this is... our JavaScript filtering has some serious downsides.
+First, if our products were paginated, this would *not* work: the user would only be searching through a single page of products!
+And second, what if we wanted the search to *also* match on fields that are *not* shown in this list?
+Or maybe we have a super-cool Elasticsearch system that we want to use.

-Next, let's make this more powerful by performing this search server-side via an Ajax call, instead of doing it right inside JavaScript.
+The point is: filtering on the client-side *might* work on some cases... but most of the time, you'll probably want to perform this search on the server via an Ajax call.
+Let's do that next!